Merkel suggests Greek bailout deal may change: Greek TV

 ATHENS German Chancellor Angela Merkel suggested on Tuesday that Greece's international lenders could reopen parts of a July bailout deal for the debt-laden country.

-But any changes on the 109 billion euro ($148,6 billion) rescue would depend on the outcome of an ongoing audit of Greece's finances by EU, IMF and ECB inspectors, also known as the "troika," Merkel said in an interview on Greek state television NET.
+But any changes on the 109 billion euro (950.25 pounds) rescue would depend on the outcome of an ongoing audit of Greece's finances by EU, IMF and ECB inspectors, also known as the "troika," Merkel said in an interview on Greek state television NET.
 She did not elaborate.

 Asked to comment if the deal will be implemented as agreed by EU leaders on July 21 or whether there would have to be a renegotiation, Merkel said: "We have to wait and see what the troika ... finds and what it will tell us (whether) we will have to renegotiate or not."